Cure Your Chronic Disease

 - Three pulsation beats with IMT visualized just proximal to bulb

-After scanning and saving the two short axis images for CureScreen (or four images for Vasometric CIMT report), find the image reel counter in the upper-right corner and click on the reel counter.
+After scanning and saving the two short axis images for Discovery Scan (or four images for Vasometric CIMT report), find the image reel counter in the upper-right corner and click on the reel counter.
 Find “Archive to” at the top of the screen and choose the CS@YourService archive.

 Please enter the following identifying information: